-The first week of October for our family is basically like the gunshot that signals the start of a marathon.
+The first week of October for our family is basically like the starting flag at the racetrack.
 Birthdays, anniversaries, holidays, school activities, family visiting, traveling to visit family, kids out of school, work deadlines.
 The holiday season, with all its festive charm, often brings a less welcome companion – stress.
 So how can we reduce holiday stress so that we actually enjoy our holidays?

 For us, this starts at home.
 With strategic home preparations, holiday stress doesn't have to define the season, and you can make your home consistently calm and a joy to be in.
 Here are some of the ways we prepare our home to reduce holiday stress.